edraobdu/pgslice/README.md

-# db-reverse-dump
+# snippy

 Extract PostgreSQL records with all related data via foreign key relationships.

 ## Overview

-`db-reverse-dump` is a Python CLI tool that extracts a specific database record and **ALL** its related records by following foreign key relationships bidirectionally.
+`snippy` is a Python CLI tool that extracts a specific database record and **ALL** its related records by following foreign key relationships bidirectionally.
 This is useful for:

 - Reproducing production bugs locally with real data
 - Creating partial database dumps for specific users/entities